aniruth6k/analog2digital-Classifi-Clas-230284/README.md

-# Text Classification Web Application
+# Document Classification Web Application

-This repository, **analog2digital-Classifi-Clas-230284**, contains a Flask-based web application that classifies text documents into categories using deep learning model.
+This repository, **analog2digital-Classifi-Clas-230284**, contains a Flask-based web application that classifies documents into categories using deep learning model.
 Users can upload files, and the application predicts the category of the document.

 ## Features